bkw777/TPDD_Cable/README.md

 Solder the wires on the bottom side of the pcb, the side with the transistors.
 Flush-cut the opposite side after soldering and briefly touch each cut wire-end with the soldering iron to re-melt the solder into a smooth dome.

 Place the end of the cable on the top side of the PCB, and zip-tie the cable to the pcb.
-Make sure the zip-tie knot is on the top side of the pcb so that the heat-shrink will be able to slide over the end later.
-Ideally, add some hot-glue first, and add more to the other side to immobilize the wires where they enter to the pcb.
+Make sure the zip-tie knot is on the top side of the pcb to the left or right, so that the heat-shrink will be able to slide over the end later.
+Ideally, add some hot-glue to the PCB first, and add more to the other side to immobilize the wires where they enter the pcb.

 Slide the heat-shrink over the cable end, up to the back of the connector but not over it.
 It's a tight fit but the heat-shrink can be worked over the zip-tie knot but just rubbing and pushing.
 If the bulge is really too big, put a small amount of alcohol on the knot and then the heat-shrink can be slid right over.